Thinking about joining us for worship? Great!

-First of all: No, the roof won't collapse just because you walk in--no matter what anyone else may have told you.
+First of all: No, we won't raise an eyebrow just because you show up - no matter what anyone else may have told you.
 We get that a lot at United Christian.
 We specialize in "first-in-a-long-time-if-ever" church-goers.
 Take a deep breath...

 - When we say "All are welcome," we mean it: all.
-Straight, gay, richer, poorer, white, black, etc. etc. That means you may see same-sex couples holding hands in the pews.
-Get over it.
-We have.
+Straight, gay, richer, poorer, white, black, cisgender, transgender, etc. etc. That means you may see same-sex couples holding hands in the pews.
+We are ALL family.

 - We believe it's possible to be serious about our faith and informal in our approach.
 No jacket necessary.
 Jeans are okay.
-The pastors don't wear robes.
-You may spot a tattoo or two.
-Or three.
+You may spot a tattoo or blue hair.

 - Children are welcome.
 We believe children aren't the future of the church; they're the church RIGHT NOW.
 We also know they wiggle and laugh and drop things.
 No biggie.
-There's even a special time just for kids in our 11am service.
+There's even a special time just for kids in our services.

 - We celebrate the sacrament of communion (ie, the eucharist, the Lord's Supper, that thing with the bread and the cup) every Sunday, and you are invited to share, if you want--whether you've been baptized or not.
 That table belongs to Jesus, not us, and he's the one who invites you to "taste and see the goodness of God."
 Also, we always use wine AND juice, out of respect for those living with addictions.
 Our communion is always gluten-free.